 Once your content contains more information for your users, repost the blog with a current date.
 Don’t be afraid to do this, just make sure it’s enough of an update to really help your audience.

 Similarly, blogging’s short-term benefits are garnering more clients based on answering the right questions.
-However, the long-term effects that it has on Search Engine Optimization allows your organization to get more consistent traffic from search engines over time.
+However, the long-term effects that it has on Search Engine Optimization allow your organization to get more consistent traffic from search engines over time.
 This makes you easier to find when someone needs your product or service and builds credibility for your establishment online.

 There is an entire corner of the market that doesn’t know who you are or what you are about, simply because you aren’t telling them.
 This could be a big opportunity in growing your business.